-I’ve left all that behind, and now that I’m a law-abiding adult, I get my rush cooking, and this is my stash.
-My friend Judy showed me how to make this easy herb mixture and it’s so good, and versatile, that I now make it frequently.
+I’ve left all that behind, and now that I’m a law-abiding adult, I get my rush cooking, and this is my ‘stash.’
+My friend Judy in Tuscany showed me how to make this easy herb mixture and it’s so good, and versatile, that I now make it frequently.
 It’s a vibrant mixture of fresh rosemary and sage, chopped up with fragrant garlic and coarse salt, then dried.

-To make this herb mixture, take a very large bunch of fresh sage and pick the leaves off.
-Then take a large bunch of rosemary and strip off the oily leaves as well.
+To make this Tuscan herbed salt, take a very large bunch of fresh sage and pick the leaves off.
+Then take a large bunch of rosemary and strip off the oily leaves of those.
 A good proportion is about 2 to 3 parts sage leaves to 1 part rosemary.
-Then take about 8 small peeled garlic cloves and a heaping tablespoons of coarse salt (I use grey salt from Brittany) then chop it all up until the herbs are very fine, as shown.
+Then take about 8 small peeled garlic cloves and a heaping tablespoon of coarse salt (I use grey salt from Brittany) then chop it all up until the herbs are very fine, as shown.
 Discard any sticks or seeds.
 Spread the chopped mixture on a baking sheet and let it dry for about three days.
 (Hint: Don’t keep it near an open window where there might be a breeze.
 It would be a total bummer if you wasted your stash.)
 Once dry, store your Tuscan herbed salt in a tightly-sealed in a jar.